nie-ine/N3-rule-based_machine-reasoning/temporalReasoning_calendarUnification/README.md

 Through history a whole series of calendars are introduced at different times in different places.

 An established calendar can be replaced by another one.
-E.g. the Julian calendar, de facto started in the year 4 AD in the Roman Empire and used until October 4 1582, was then replaced by the Gregorian calendar, skipping a few days and recalculating leap years, and used by the majority of people.
+E.g. the Julian calendar, de facto started in the year 4 AD in the Roman Empire and used until October 4 1582, was then replaced by the Gregorian calendar in Roman Catholic countries, skipping a few days and recalculating leap years, and used by the majority of people.
 But some groups decided to further use the Julian calendar.

 Before the existence of a certain calendar other calendars already existed, but one can use e.g. the Julian calendar to go back in time before the year 4 AD, called the 'proleptic' Julian calendar.